Career Timeline of Gilbert Arenas: Major Achievements and Milestones

 2002: NBA Most Improved Player

-In 2002, Gilbert Arenas was voted the NBA Most Improved Player during his final season in Golden State.
-He also earned All-NBA Team selections during his time in Washington.
+In 2002, Gilbert Arenas was voted the NBA Most Improved Player in his final season in Golden State.

-In March 2003, Gilbert Arenas had one of the best performances of his career when he scored 41 points, grabbed six rebounds and dished five assists in a win against the Washington Wizards.
+During March 2003, Gilbert Arenas had one of the best performances of his career, scoring 41 points, grabbing six rebounds, and dishing five assists in a win against the Wizards.

-In 2004-05, Gilbert Arenas teamed up with Larry Hughes to give the Wizards the highest-scoring backcourt duo in the NBA.
+In 2004-05, Gilbert Arenas teamed up with Larry Hughes to give the Wizards the highest-scoring backcourt duo in the NBA, and Arenas was selected for his first NBA All-Star Game.

 December 17, 2006: Career-High 60 Points

 On December 17, 2006, Gilbert Arenas scored a career-high 60 points in an overtime game versus the Los Angeles Lakers, leading the Wizards to a 147-141 victory.
-He also set an NBA record for most points in one overtime period with 16.
+This tied the Wizards' franchise record for points scored in a game.

 On January 3, 2007, Gilbert Arenas hit a 32-foot buzzer-beater to win the game against the Milwaukee Bucks, 108-105.